Overview of the Senior Care Options Program

 While MassHealth has a Spenddown Program (a 6-month recurring deductible) that permits Medicaid applicants to spend “excess” income on medical expenses in order to meet Medicaid’s income limit, SCO prohibits persons from qualifying via this avenue.

 When persons have assets over the limits, Irrevocable Funeral Trusts are an option.
 These are pre-paid funeral and burial expense trusts that Medicaid does not count as assets.
-Another option are annuities that turns countable assets into a stream of income.
+Another option are Medicaid-Compliant Annuities that turns countable assets into a stream of income.
 There are many other options when the applicant has assets exceeding the limit.

 How to Apply for the MassHealth Senior Care Options Program